-Healthcare Inspectorate Wales (HIW) completed an announced inspection of Oak Tree Clinic on 9 August 2024.
+Healthcare Inspectorate Wales (HIW) completed an announced inspection of Innermost Healthcare on 06 March 2025.

-Our team for the inspection comprised of two HIW senior healthcare inspectors and a clinical peer reviewer.
+Our team for the inspection comprised of three HIW healthcare inspectors and a clinical peer reviewer.

 During the inspection we invited patients or their carers to complete a questionnaire to tell us about their experience of using the service.
-We also invited staff to complete a questionnaire to tell us their views on working for the service.
-A total of 10 questionnaires were completed by patients or their carers and four were completed by staff.
+A total of seven were completed.
+We also spoke to staff working at the service during our inspection.
 Feedback and some of the comments we received appear throughout the report.